gauge-sh/tach/README.md

     depends_on: ["shared.*"] # Allow imports from any module with a tag starting with "shared"
 ```

+There are also additional options for `modguard init`:
+`--strict` will additionally write and enforce the imported public interface for each module.
+`--depth=[N]` will recurse and create submodules, up to the depth that you specify.
+Each submodule will have a unique `tag` based on its path.

 ### Details
 Modguard works by analyzing the abstract syntax tree (AST) of your codebase. `interface.py` has no runtime impact, and are read by modguard statically.